kljensen/ctbiomed/README.md

 ## Todo

 There are a few interesting next steps to do:
- * Extract entities and locations from the articles;
+ * Extract entities and locations from the articles.
- * Look at keys words in the articles
+ * Look at keys words in the articles.
- 	- see if any are statistically overrepresented for CT relative to other states
+ 	- See if any are statistically overrepresented for CT relative to other states.
- * Plot various stuff over time
+ * Plot various stuff over time.
+ * Draw a social graph to show which CT institutions are publishing together.